tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ## <a name="h-DBFT: Efficient Byzantine Consensus with a Weak Coordinator and its Application to COnsortium Block chains"> </a>DBFT: Efficient Byzantine Consensus with a Weak Coordinator and its Application to Constortium Block chains

 This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator (what is that?)
+The term weak coordinator is used to describe the ability of the algorithm to terminate in the presence of a faulty or slow coordinator unlike previous algorithms that do not have the ability to terminate.

+This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator

-The term weak coordinator is used to describe the ability of the algorithm to terminate in the presence of a faulty or slow coordinator unlike previous algorithms that do not have the abiliity to terminate.
+The term weak coordinator is used to describe the ability of the algorithm to terminate in the presence of a faulty or slow coordinator unlike previous algorithms that do not have the ability to terminate.
+The fundamental idea here is to allow processes to complete asynchronous rounds as soon as they receive a threshold of messages, instead of having to wait for a message from a coordinator that may be slow.

+The resulting algorithm assumes partial synchrony, is resilience optimal, time optimal and does not require signatures.

+Moving away from the impossibility of solving consensus in asynchronous message systems, where processes can be faulty or *Byzantine*, the technic of randomization[] or additional synchrony is adopted.

+Randomized algorithms can used per-process "local" coins or a shared "common" coin to solve consensus probabilistically among *n* processes despite $t<n/3$ Byzantine processes.
+When based on local coins, the exisiting algorithms converge *O(n*<sup>2.5</sup>*)* expected time.

+A recent randomized algoritm that does not contain a signature solves consensus in *O*(1) expected time under a fair scheduler.

+To solve the consensus problem deterministically and prevent the use of the common coin, researchers have assumed partial or eventual synchrony.

 ## <a name="h-DAGS"> </a>DAGs